Often rebooked

 Hi, I'm Daniel.
 I’m a licensed mental health therapist with over 10 years of experience.
-In the past I've worked in a variety of settings including hospitals, schools, community case management, and outpatient clinics.
-I have worked in and around Boston and Philadelphia, and work virtually with clients in Pennsylvania, Massachusetts, and Delaware.
-I work exclusively with adults for individual psychotherapy.
+In the past I've worked with children, adults, and families in a variety of settings including hospitals, schools, community case management, and outpatient clinics in and around Boston and Philadelphia.
+Currently, I work virtually with adult clients in Pennsylvania, Massachusetts, and Delaware.
+Finding a therapist can be daunting – an investment in time, money, and emotional energy.
+If you or a loved one is searching for someone to work with, please feel free to schedule an appointment.
+I’ll be glad to provide more information or answer any questions or concerns about the process.

 In our first session together, here's what you can expect

-During the first session we will talk about what brings you to therapy and what you're looking for.
-This conversation will generally include basic background information including: mental health history, medical history, family history, employment/education/housing, etc., and set some preliminary goals for our work together.
-Therapy is about looking at problems and finding new ways to handle them.
-This can mean learning how to manage difficult moments, gaining self-knowledge, searching for meaning, healing from old wounds, or moving towards a version of yourself that feels more authentic.
+During the first session we will talk about what brings you to therapy, how long you've experienced the problem, where it might be coming from, and what you hope for in the future.
+This conversation will also include a review of basic background information regarding mental health history, medical history, family history, employment/education/housing, etc., and set some preliminary goals for our work together.

 The treatment methods and tools I utilize